The Spacetime Approach to Quantum Mechanics: The Spacetime Approach to Quantum Mechanics

-\centerline{\bf II.
-The Spacetime Approach to Quantum Mechanics} .13 in In the Schr\"odinger--Heisenberg quantum mechanics of particles or fields moving in a fixed background spacetime, the quantum dynamics of measured subsystems is formulated in terms of state vectors defined on spacelike surfaces that evolve unitarily in between measurements and are reduced at measurements.
+In the Schr\"odinger--Heisenberg quantum mechanics of particles or fields moving in a fixed background spacetime, the quantum dynamics of measured subsystems is formulated in terms of state vectors defined on spacelike surfaces that evolve unitarily in between measurements and are reduced at measurements.
 Unitary evolution is represented by